janablechschmidt/MetaRange.jl/docs/src/newbies.md

 - precipitation: where the model can find your precipitation input.
 Can either be a CSV file or a folder containing multiple CSV files in alphabetical order
 For the optional parameters, refer to the parameters section of the documentation.

+### Environment folder
+This folder contains the environment that you want to model your species in.
+It can contain one CSV file for each environmental variable, which means the environment will stay the same for each timestep.
+Alternatively, it can contain folders with one CSV file for each timestep.
+These need to be named in a way that can be sorted by your PC - for example, you can name them "Temp1.csv", "Temp2.csv", etc. If you use one single CSV file, put its name in the corresponding row of the config file.
+If you are using multiple files, put the name of the folder that contains them.
+In our example, we are modelling "Example2_Static_Environment" for 50 timesteps and provide precipitation.csv and temperature.csv.

+### Species folder
+The species folder contains information on the species that you are modelling.
+It has to contain one CSV file per species.

+!!! note
+    Multiple species modelling is currently broken.
+You can only simulate one species at a time.

+You'll need to supply parameters on your species' demographics, mass, environmental preferences, and dispersal abilities.
+Check out the species.csv to have a look at all required parameters and refer to the parameters section of the documentation for more info.

+### Running the simulation
+Let's try

 ## Using MetaRange - Use your own data